-The Company has only Common Stock outstanding and as of February 16, 2001, the Company had 2,745 stockholders of record.
-To the knowledge of management of the Company, no stockholder owns beneficially more than five (5) percent of the Company's outstanding Common Stock.
-As of February 16, 2001, policy making officers and directors as a group beneficially owned, directly and indirectly, a total of three hundred thirty-five thousand, two hundred and sixty (335,260) shares, or five and fifty-four hundredths percent (5.54%) of total shares of Common Stock outstanding.
+The Company has only Common Stock outstanding and as of February 15, 2002, the Company had 2,634 stockholders of record, excluding street name holders.
+To the knowledge of management of the Company, no stockholder owns beneficially more than five percent (5%) of the Company's outstanding Common Stock.
+As of February 15, 2002, policy making officers and directors as a group beneficially owned, directly and indirectly, a total of three hundred thirty-one thousand, five hundred and four (331,504) shares, or five and eighty-six hundredths percent (5.86%) of total shares of Common Stock outstanding.